Inhomogeneous conformal field theory out of equilibrium: Prerequisites

+In Fourier space, the commutation relations in \eqref{u1_current_alg_pos_space} correspond to those of two commuting copies of the $\mathfrak{u}(1)$-current algebra.
 The above can be generalized to more complicated current algebras, see, e.g., \cite{KnZa}, but for simplicity we consider only the Abelian case.
-As a motivation, we reiterate that the examples we have in mind are such CFTs, see Sect.~\ref{Sect:Prerequisites:Examples} below.
+(Note that the examples we have in mind are such CFTs, see Sect.~\ref{Sec:Prerequisites:Examples}.)